-- Aim for an average of 12 hours in direct patient contact - 10 12 hours in case management, test scoring, and report writing - 4 6 hours in didactic activities - 4 6 hours in supervision
+- Aim for an average of 12 hours in direct patient contact - 10 12 hours in case management, test scoring, and note/report writing - 4 6 hours in didactic activities - 4 6 hours in supervision

 Treatment sessions with clients that are not directly observed by the supervisor can be audio or video recorded (on hospital approved devices).
 All recordings will be made available to the case supervisor who will use the recordings to obtain direct knowledge of the client and of the intern's actions with the client.
-Supervisors are required to personally observe at least one live session per evaluation period.
+At times, our supervisors adopt live supervision model and may see a consult together, co-treat a patient, or be present on zoom.
+Supervisors are required to personally observe at least one live session per evaluation period, which can include tape review.

-Track-specific minimal clinical expectation guidelines are provided in Appendix 2.
+Track-specific minimal clinical expectation guidelines are provided in Appendix 2.0.
 These expectations should serve as a guide to each intern regarding the distribution of their activities.
 "Benchmarks" have also been listed to assist the intern and faculty in monitoring progress throughout the year.